juanluispaz/ts-sql-query/README.md

     and(condition: BooleanValueSource): this
     /** Allows to extends the where, or the on clause of a join, or the having clause using an or */ or(condition: BooleanValueSource): this

+    /* Query compound operators */
+    union(select: CompoundableSubquery): this
+    unionAll(select: CompoundableSubquery): this
+    intersect(select: CompoundableSubquery): this
+    intersectAll(select: CompoundableSubquery): this
+    except(select: CompoundableSubquery): this
+    exceptAll(select: CompoundableSubquery): this
+    minus(select: CompoundableSubquery): this // alias to except minusAll(select: CompoundableSubquery): this // alias to exceptAll

     /** Execute the select query that returns one o no result from the database */ executeSelectNoneOrOne(): Promise<RESULT | null>